heyjoekim/SnowModelDoc/README.md

 #### 2.1.3 GrADS
 The Grid Analysis and Display System (GrADS) is a desktop tool that allows for easy access to manipulate and visualize earth science data files.
 The inputs and outputs are binary files that follows GrADS conventions.
 The website is [here](http://cola.gmu.edu/grads/).

+GrADS is technically not required to run SnowModel.
+However, it is useful to plot input and output variables.
 GrADS can be downloaded for Windows, Mac, and Linux.
 It may be on some repositories and we don't need to download a tar file.
-On Sam's linux VM which runs some version of Ubuntu, GrADS can be installed using the following command:
+On Sam's linux VM which runs some version of Ubuntu, GrADS can be installed using the following command.

 ```
 sudo apt-get install grads
 ```

-### 2.2 SnowModel Dependencies
-SnowModel requires the following dependencies to run:
-1. gfortran
-2. GDAL
-3. GrADS $^{*}$

-#### 2.2.1 Fortran Compiler
+#### 2.1.4 Fortran Compiler
 SnowModel was designed to run on a Fortran 77, 90, or 95 compiler.
 The two tested compliers were the Portland Group complier (`pgf77` or `pgf90`) and the GNU compiler (`gfortran`). `gfortran` should be included in most Linux distributions.
 Mac OS may have gfortran as well depending on the Xcode utilities that are available.

 To check if it is installed, open terminal and type